-5.15 The screening assessment identified potential recreational disturbance effects as a result of the Bassetlaw Local Plan in-combination with other plans and policies upon Birklands and Bilhaugh SAC.
-However, the Appropriate Assessment identified no AEoI as a result of recreational disturbance arising from the Bassetlaw Local Plan alone upon Birklands and Bilhaugh SAC.
+5.14 The screening assessment identified potential recreational disturbance effects as a result of the Bassetlaw Local Plan in-combination with other plans and policies upon Birklands and Bilhaugh SAC.
+However, the Appropriate

+Assessment identified no AEoI as a result of recreational disturbance arising from the Bassetlaw Local Plan alone upon Birklands and Bilhaugh SAC.
 It is noted that the assessments of other Local Plans (see Appendix C) do not predict likely significant effects upon European sites including Birklands and Bilhaugh SAC from recreation.
 The Newark and Sherwood Local Plan HRA recommends working closely with neighbouring authorities surrounding Sherwood Forest to improve the understanding of potential visitor pressures at Sherwood Forest ppSPA and Birklands and Bilhaugh SAC, which has started through the Recreation Impact Assessment discussed above.
 Therefore, it is concluded that incombination impacts in relation to this and other Local Plans should be avoided.
-It was recommended that Bassetlaw District Council continues to work with Newark and Sherwood District Council, as well as the RSPB and Natural England to understand and monitor recreational impacts at the SAC -BDC has committed to this in paragraph 8.6.12 of the Publication Version Second Addendum.
+It was recommended that Bassetlaw District Council continues to work with Newark and Sherwood District Council, as well as the RSPB and Natural England to understand and monitor recreational impacts at the SAC -BDC has committed to this in the submitted Local Plan as proposed to be modified.